A suggestion for managing the RYLA Rep duties, after reading this page, is to print the RYLA Calendar and refer to it for actions and deadlines.

 Student Recruiting Suggestions

-- Visit with high school and middle school counselors and/or Principals to discuss RYLA and help with the selection process.
+- Visit with high school counselors and/or Principals to discuss RYLA and help with the selection process.

 - Select at least two alternates in case selected students are unable to attend.
 Illness, injuries or family emergencies may interfere with attendance; therefore, you need alternates.